viamrobotics/docs/docs/tutorials/projects/verification-system.md

 {{<imgproc src="/tutorials/verification-system/camera.jpeg" resize="500x" declaredimensions=true alt="Camera hanging up in office.">}}

-Next, configure the person detector, or, the "coarser" layer of the security system that verifies that there's a person moving.
+Next, configure the person detector, or, the coarser layer of the security system that verifies that there's a person moving.

 ## Configure an `mlmodel` person detector